RashaAlsh/project-react/README.md

 <img src="https://i.ibb.co/Cz05pY3/Screenshot-2024-06-25-at-17-19-27.png" alt="Screenshot-img" border="0"></a>
 ## Demo :eyes:

-The deployed version of this app is available
+The deployed version of this app will be available soon

 ## Features